bpstephanie/Pennywise/README.md

 ### Site Structure

 Pennywise is a terminal based application.
 When the program is run, the user is shown the welcome page with the program's name and a short message explaining what it is.
-After a short while the user is shown the Main Menu.
-The Main Menu has four option: add new expense, view statement, view budget goals and exit.
+After a short while the user is shown the [main menu](<#main-menu>).
+The [main menu](<#main-menu>) has three option: [add new expense](<#add-new-expense>), [view statement](<#view-statement>) and exit.

-Pennywise was structured with the user in mind, whichever option the user chooses, once they have completed that action they are given the option to go back to the Main Menu or in some cases a sub-menu.
+Pennywise was structured with the user in mind, whichever option the user chooses, once they have completed that action they are given the option to go back to the [main menu](<#main-menu>) or in some cases a sub-menu.

-At the top left of the page, just above the console screen, there is a Run Program button which will reload Pennywise.
+At the top left of the page, just above the console screen, there is a Run Program button which will reload Pennywise at any point that the user chooses.

 [Back To Top](<#contents>)

 ### Flowchart

 The flowchart for Pennywise was made with the online service [Diagrams.net](https://app.diagrams.net/).
 The goal was to keep it as simple to understand as possible.
 It was made prior to starting and was a very helpful guide when coding the logic.
-As you can see, one of the branches off the [main menu](<#main-menu>) is not in the final deployed project.
+As you can see, one of the branches off the [main menu](<#main-menu>), 'View budget goals', is not in the final deployed project.
 Due to time constraints, the scope of the project had to be reduced.
 However, I fully intend on adding this feature in the future.
 You can learn more about it in the [future features](<#future-features>) section.

 <details><summary>Flowchart</summary>